The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 h2 = 0:n

 We see that the marginal likelihood favors the null model when \(h_2\) is in range [6,14] that includes the observed \(h_1=10\).
 There, according to the marginal likelihood, the simpler model with a single parameter is better in explaining the observed data than the more complex model with two parameters.
-When \(h_2\) is farther away from \(h_1\), then the marginal likelihood says that we should rather use the two parameter model to explain the data.
+When \(h_2\) is farther away from \(h_1\), then the marginal likelihood says that the more complex two parameter model is better in explaining the data.

 Why is this not yet a complete Bayesian analysis?
 We haven’t considered the prior probabilities of \(H_0\) and \(H_1\).
 If we assume them equal, then the Bayes factor is also the posterior odds.
 But if we have strong prior beliefs that the coins are / aren’t similar, then the inference will be affected by the prior odds \(\textrm{Pr}(H_0)/\textrm{Pr}(H_1)\) as well.